 Home fires can start because of electrical hazards, clothes dryers, fireplaces, or space heaters.
 Take precautions around fire-prone belongings and follow manufacturer’s instructions for care and cleaning.

 Common Fire Starters

-You may like to burn candles to relieve stress, create a fragrant atmosphere, or add to your home’s décor.
-But, in the time it takes you to pop a bag of popcorn or take the trash out, a candle can destroy an entire room.
+You may like to burn candles to relieve stress, create a fragrant atmosphere, or add to your home’s décor; however, in the time it takes you to pop a bag of popcorn or take out the trash, a candle can destroy an entire room.
 The National Fire Protection Association (NFPA) estimates more than 15,000 candle fires are reported annually, resulting in 150 deaths and $539 million in property damages.